 To support this trend, CardConnect offers products to make mobile payments easy, safe and reliable.
 The CardPointe mobile app is free to download and available for both iOS and Android devices.
 To compliment the app, the CardPointe mobile device is also available, which is a small, portable plug-in that easily plugs into the audio port on devices and is especially efficient for on-the-go transactions.

-Another area of growth this year has proven to be the adoption of EMV-enabled terminals, which play a major role in helping to protect consumer information.
+Another area of growth we saw in 2017 was the adoption of EMV-enabled terminals, which play a major role in helping to protect consumer information.

 Credit card fraud has been a growing problem in the U.S. for years, costing U.S. consumers $16 billion in 2016, according to zdnet In response, card networks have made the switch to EMV security, otherwise known as: the chip card.
 The microchip in EMV cards serves as an extra layer of security, because each transaction is authenticated with a code that cannot be re-used.
 This makes the chips extremely difficult to duplicate, so a cardholder’s information is more safely stored.
 Although relatively new to the U.S., businesses are quickly catching up to the standard: in Q3 of 2016, more than half of all businesses had upgraded, increasing from just 31 percent the year before according to Business Insider.